 In addition to serving on two (or more) reading committees, board members are expected to volunteer for one or more of the action committees that keep the organization running smoothly.
 Here are the main ones, though there are others:

-Events Helps plan events beyond the awards, such as the panels at AWP, BEA, and elsewhere.
+Events: Helps plan events beyond the awards, such as the panels at AWP, Brooklyn Book Festival, Litquake, and elsewhere.

 As You Plan Your Run

-If you want more clarity about what the job entails, contact current and/or past board members about their experiences.
-A complete list of current board members, with contact information, is on the NBCC website.
+If you want more clarity about what the job entails, please contact current and/or past board members about their experiences.
+Here is a complete list of current board members, including contact information.
 If you are willing to work hard, serving on the board is one of the most validating experiences NBCC members have had in their professional lives.
-So: